 Our aim is to help those that need it, but that doesn't end with the person seeking help.
 Therapy can help companies too: happy staff are more productive, they don't leave unnecessarily, and they appreciate that you care.
 Corporate responsibility means that offering counselling to those who need it is not just the right thing to do morally, but it could also end up saving a company money in the long run.

-Once upon a time your wellbeing was an individual matter but companies are now realising that they have a responsibility to look after their employees mental health.
-Employers can either jump on the bandwagon or risk being left behind.
+The profile of mental health and wellness is on the rise.
+Whilst the stigma surrounding therapy begins to decrease, the mental health movement continues to gain traction.
+Forward-thinking companies are now realising that they have a responsibility to look after their employees’ mental health.
+They can either join in or risk being left behind.
 Those who opt out are likely to be seen as out of touch.

-Also - the workplace is changing, rapidly.
+Also, the workplace is changing, rapidly.

 Burnout is a response to prolonged stress and typically involves emotional exhaustion, detachment and feeling ineffective.

 The six main risk factors for work burnout are having an overwhelming workload, limited control, unrewarding work, unfair work, work that conflicts with our values and a lack of community in the workplace.

 According to a UK-wide survey in 2018 by the Mental Health Foundation, a staggering 74% of more than 4,500 adults surveyed had at some point over the past year felt so stressed that they were ‘overwhelmed and unable to cope.’

 Increase in absenteeism and long-term sick leave are then inevitable, as are associated recruitment costs of finding interim cover and/or replacements.
 Whilst not every case is avoidable, it is certainly prudent to put in place measures to address these potential mental health related issues.
 That is where glyde can help you.